dimatura/voxnet/README.md

 `config/shapenet10.py` stores the model architecture and hyperparameters related to training as Python code.
-`train.py` loads this code dynamically, compiles the theano model, and begins training with the data from `shapenet10_train.tar`.
+`train.py` loads this code dynamically, compiles the Theano model, and begins training with the data from `shapenet10_train.tar`.
+Note that compiling the Theano model might around a minute for the first execution.
-The learned weights are periodically saved to `weights.npz`.
+As soon as training begins, metrics will be printed to stdout and learned weights are periodically saved to `weights.npz`.

 During training (which will take a few hours) you can monitor progress visually by by running `scripts/train_reports.py`.
 Note that this script has a